pharmbio/pharmbio-web/content/toolservice/easymapreduce.md

 +++
 date = "2016-11-01T15:32:07+01:00"
-description = "EasyMapReduce leverages the power of Docker and Spark to run and scale your serial tools in MapReduce fashion." maintenance_status = "inhouse" taxonomies = "" title = "EasyMapReduce"
+description = "Run and scale your serial tools in MapReduce fashion, powered by Docker and Spark" maintenance_status = "inhouse" taxonomies = "" title = "EasyMapReduce"